About the Project

 by Barry Pearce, Founder, BSIP.

-The project started as a a personal research project in September 2014 when I started to formalise my research efforts.
+The project started as personal research project in September 2014 when I started to formalise my research efforts.
 My research is the macrohistory of bowed stringed instruments.
 I focus on some of the big questions; I am interested in how the instruments and bows developed, where and when they appear, disappear; about changes in their morphology and features over time across large geographic areas.
 Answering these questions requires a lot of primary source data.
 With my background in software engineering, the storage and processing of large data sets is merely an every day task.
 What I wasn’t prepared for when I started out, was how difficult the data was to acquire, with a multitude of problems, such as requiring physical access to vast libraries, or references that are impossible to resolve.
 What was more frustrating was that I was treading a path that to a fair extent has already been trodden many times, and despite today’s computing environment these basic problems have not been addressed.
 These experiences led me to look at the mechanics of research, how the outcomes of research are affected by human factors, and how we present data.
 So alongside my own research, I decided to be a catalyst for change in the way things are done, and to help improve iconographic research.
 By mid 2015 this website and a global iconography database featured in the plans with the aim of solving some of the problems of musicology research and to bring some of the principles of scientific method to iconographic research.

 There are five core principles I want to support and promote: